rahulShrestha89/470-Assignment1/README.md

+Usage:
+My program is compatible with Python 3.x.
+There will be some issues running it on 2.x versions.

 Decision Tree - Classification

 Decision tree builds classification or regression models in the form of a tree structure.
 It breaks down a dataset into smaller